Kellyanne Conway Has Found Her Way Back Into Trump’s Heart

 But that wasn’t Trump’s reaction, and it wasn’t the tone he struck with Conway during that conversation.
 “It’s pretty good,” he said.
 “Yes, pretty good.
 We did a lot of great things together.”

-The phone call, which took place a day after the book’s publication, was only hours after Trump had sent out a note about Conway’s book on his social media platform Truth Social.
+The phone call followed Trump’s note about Conway’s book, which he posted on his social media platform Truth Social on May 26.
 (This account was relayed to The Daily Beast from a source familiar with the conversation.)

 That source and another source told The Daily Beast that, before he read the book, Trump was planning to send out a “positive” and “glowing” press release touting not only Conway but their long-standing relationship.